-Named executive officer Company contributions to US 401(k) and AU superannuation ^(s) Insurance premiums ^(b)
+Named executive officer Medical exams Relocation expense [®] Company contribution to 401(k) and non-US retirement [®] Insurance premiums (iii)

-Michael Farrell \$9,885 \$27,173
+Michael Farrell \$0 \$0 \$9,808 \$26,507

-Rob Douglas \$11,200 \$28,423
+Rob Douglas \$2,271 \$13,860 \$11,600 \$26,691

-Jim Hollingshead \$6,346 \$28,164
+Jim Hollingshead \$0 \$0 \$11,557 \$26,691

-Brett Sandercock \$42,365 \$6,878
+Brett Sandercock \$821 \$0 \$46,951 \$7,911

-Raj Sodhi \$0 \$27,424
+Raj Sodhi \$0 \$0 \$2,646 \$19,648

-- (a) We contribute to the US 401(k) plan for each of our participating named executive officers on the same terms that apply to all other eligible employees.
-For fiscal year 2019, we made a discretionary matching contribution to the plan in an amount up to 4% of eligible participants' base salary, normal short-term incentive and commissions subject to US Internal Revenue Code limits on the maximum amount of eligible compensation.
-We also contributed to the ResMed Limited superannuation plan in Australia at the government-mandated rate of 9.5%, based on total base salary, on the same terms that apply to all other eligible employees. - (b) We pay the cost of an executive long-term disability policy that provides additional benefits for US-based executives (including US-based named executive officers) not generally available to other employees.
+- (i) These relocation compensation amounts represent tax advisory consulting fees we paid in connection with Mr. Douglas' mobility assignment to the US from Australia.
+He localized employment in the US in 2017, but the committee approved ongoing tax advisory services as part of the assignment. - (ii) We contribute to the US 401(k) plan for each of our participating named executive officers on the same terms that apply to all other eligible employees.
+For fiscal year 2021, we made a discretionary matching contribution to the plan in an amount up to 4% of eligible participants' base salary, normal short-term incentive payments and commissions subject to US Internal Revenue Code limits on the maximum amount of eligible compensation.
+We also contributed to the ResMed Limited superannuation plan in Australia at the government-mandated rate of 9.5%, based on total base salary, on the same terms that apply to all other eligible employees. - (iii) We pay the cost of an executive long-term disability policy that provides additional benefits for US-based executives (including US-based named executive officers) not generally available to other employees.
 Amounts shown represent premiums paid for both generally-available and additional insurance.